ARGOeu/poem-2/README.md

 * `Debug` serves for the debugging purposes and tells Django to be verbosive and list the stack calls in case of errors
 * `Timezone` timezone
-* `ReportsCRUD` enables the polling of the WEB-API method related to ARGO Reports handling

 ### DATABASE